In this article, I will discuss the Best MetaTrader indicators I use in my daily trading activities.

 Overbought refers to a situation where a currency pair has been quite literally overbought.

-This would be visualized as a pair that has increased rapidly in a short period of time.
+This would be visualized as a pair that has increased rapidly.

-on the contrary, oversold refers to a situation where a stock has decreased sharply over a short period of time.
+On the contrary, oversold refers to a situation where a stock has decreased sharply over a short period.

 In both situations, there may likely reverse, and the price may go higher or lower.

 The RSI index is represented on a scale ranging from 0 to 100.